The coming world oil disruptions

 The following graph was made from projected production figures that were published in Popular Science Magazine around the year 2000.
-It obviously underestimates the future oil production.
-I think oil production will stay near 2010 levels or exceed it, but the key factors to the world will be disruptions by inevitable wars and the price.
+It obviously underestimates future oil production.
+I think oil production will exceed 2010 levels in this graph until about 2030.
+The key factors to the world during this period will be disruptions by inevitable wars and the price.

 The Prophetic Years | Bible prophecy and end time worldviews